Skip to content

 • Supports custom styling via props or CSS

-• Integrates with site config for consistent branding
+• Integrates with unified appearance config for consistent branding

 Architecture